Doodleverse/dash_doodler/website/docs/tutorial-basics/deploy-local.md

 ![](/img/install/install4.PNG)

 #### Assets folder
 This is the `assets` folder where you should put the images you want to label.
-The program comes with a set of default files that look like this:
+The program comes with a set of default files that can optionally download by running the `download_data.py` script that look like this:

 ![](/img/install/install5.PNG)